harfbuzz/boring-expansion-spec/beyond-64k.md

 ### `maxp` table

-The `numGlyphs` field of the `maxp` table for a font with more than 65,535 glyphs should be set to 65,535.
+The `numGlyphs` field of the `maxp` table for a font with more than 65,535 glyphs should be set to 65,535, although this is not required for the functioning of the design.

 ### `loca` / `glyf` tables